bryanmacfarlane/dev-macos/README.md

 Projects are contained here.
 Type `proj` to jump here.

-Environments will be setup such as go setting `GOPATH` properly.

 ### ~/Study

 Study material is contained here.
 Type `study` to jump here and setup the environment.

-Environments will be setup such as go setting `GOPATH` properly (~/Study/go)

 Motivation was to not have ~/Projects littered with a ton of small study projects.

-### ~/Tools

-Tools are contained here in the bin directory.
-Type `tools` to jump here.

-As an example all the go tools will be installed in ~/Tools/bin which both projects and study will use.

 ### ~/.bashrc